time-palominodb/PalominoClusterTool/README.md

 License
 =======

-The project and all related scripts, playbooks, manifests, recipes are distributed under the terms of the GNU GPL version 2.
-The license is in the root directory of the project source control repo.
+The project and all related scripts, playbooks, manifests, recipes are Copyrighted works and distributed under the terms of the Apache License, version 2.0.